Terry’s is best known for its Chocolate Orange product. Terry’s is the ninth largest chocolate confectionery brand in Britain.

 United Biscuits invested heavily to internationalise its confectionery business, which it renamed Terry’s Group.
 It acquired Callard & Bowser of Bridgend, Wales, which had a large US export market, Chocometz in France, and Aura in Italy.
 A deal was agreed with Marabou of Norway to distribute Dime bars in the UK.

 Terry’s grew substantially under United Biscuits.
 The business avoided direct competition with larger rivals such as Cadbury by focusing on the premium market.

 The family connection to the company ended when Peter Terry retired as chairman in 1986.

 Terry’s was the fourth largest chocolate manufacturer in Britain by 1993, and held five percent of the British confectionery market.
 Its main product lines were All Gold, Moonlight and Chocolate Orange.
 Eight million Chocolate Oranges were produced every year.

 Kraft takeover and subsequent ownership

-United Biscuits sold Terry’s to Kraft of Chicago for £220 million in 1993 in order to concentrate on biscuits and savoury snacks and reduce debt.
+United Biscuits sold Terry’s to Kraft of Chicago for £220 million in 1993 in order to reduce debt and concentrate on biscuits and savoury snacks.
 The sale also included the United Biscuits confectionery business.
 There were 2,270 employees across the businesses, with 1,350 employed at Terry’s in York.

 Kraft announced plans to increase exports at Terry’s.
-A Kraft spokesman suggested that the York site might be used to produce Suchard product lines such as Toblerone for the British market (this never happened).
+A Kraft spokesman suggested that the York site might be used to produce Suchard product lines such as Toblerone for the British market, although this ultimately did not occur.